-Tonight I was playing around with Docker in Windows and I wanted to use Node to install my packages to my local environment.
+Tonight, I played around with Docker in Windows, and I wanted to use Node to install my packages to my local environment.
 Then I found a command on Chris Fidao’s Laravel Vessel website which looked like…

 docker run --rm -it -v $(pwd):/opt -w /opt michaelbrooks/node:latest npm i vuepress

 I ran the command and got the following…